Moyale: History

+Moyale was established in the beginning of the 20th century on the other side of an already existing Ethiopian border post.
+Though separated by a wide valley, the two posts maintained close ties.
+The British outpost was near Fort Harrington, named after the first British Minister to Ethiopia.
+This fort, guarded by a small garrison of the King's African Rifles, served as both a military stronghold and an administrative center for a British District Commissioner.
+Unlike the Ethiopian side, British Moyale had a more reliable water supply, attracting cattle from across the border during the dry season.

 An early settler at Moyale was a Greek by the name of Philip Zaphiro, (later to become the British Vice Consul and Oriental Secretary to Ethiopia) who had a station which he had named "Fort Harrington".
 When C.W.
 Gwynn visited in 1908, Zaphiro's station consisted of a garden that covered several acres and his house, located on a spur projecting from the Boran highlands, and providing access through the line of cliffs that run along the border.
 "This route may well become some day a considerable trade artery," Gwynn predicted.
 "Fort Harrington is therefore well placed as a healthy administrative post and as a possible commercial centre."

 During World War II, both parts of the town were captured by Italians from Ethiopia in 1940, and retaken by the British on 15 July 1941.

 Tensions rose in the Kenyan side of Moyale in early 1999, after an imam was shot dead during an Ethiopian raid across the Ethiopian-Kenyan border in pursuit of rebels of the Oromo Liberation Front (OLF).
 The Kenyan residents of the town, held demonstrations condemning the action, which they attributed to Ethiopian security men who believed he was a sympathizer of the OLF.
-In March 2018, nine civilians were killed by the Ethiopian National Defense Force near Moyale after being misidentified as Oromo Liberation Front militants.

 In November 2009, Ethiopian Prime Minister Meles Zenawi announced plans to extend the Ethiopian railroad to Moyale.
 This would facilitate Kenyan plans, which at the time were at an advanced stage, to develop the port of Lamu and connect it to the Kenyan side of Moyale with a tarmac road.

 Moyale town is located at the frontier border between the traditional territories of Oromo peoples and Somalis living in the southwestern part of Ethiopia.
 Thus this business town is disputed between the two dominant ethnic groups who are Oromos and Somalis.
 Moyale saw four days of ethnic clashes in July 2012 over a long-standing land dispute between Borana and Garre communities, exacerbated by drought conditions.
 The fighting left at least eighteen dead, and more than twenty thousand people fled across the border into Kenya.

+In March 2018, nine civilians were killed by the Ethiopian National Defense Force (ENDF) near Moyale after being misidentified as Oromo Liberation Front militants.
+Several soldiers were suspended and a high-level military delegation was dispatched to the area to launch an inquiry.